 Download PDF Catalogue

-Our 63rd sale, which was an online auction only, and comprised 600 lots offering a wide range of Australian and world-wide material.
+Welcome to our 67th sale, which is an online auction only, comprising 1133 lots offering a wide range of material, concentrating on Australasia.

 A very extensive collection of early 20th century picture postcards, comprising approximately 25,000 cards, has been broken into over 130 lots.
 The strength is in Australia, with all States well-represented, with New South Wales being particularly strong.
 There are also good ranges of cards on general subjects, ranging from such as humour, military, handpainted cards, religion, ships, and there are excellent collections of the popular Ottmar Zieher ‘Stamp’ postcards.

 All Australian Colonies are represented, with New South Wales including a wonderful pair of 2d Diadem imperforate plate proof sheets, and a good range of rare numeral cancellations.
 Victoria has some nice mint higher value Stamp Duties, and from Western Australia an important and famous rarity is the 1854 1/- plate proof showing an offset of the 4d on reverse which includes a portion of the ‘Inverted Frame’.

 Australian Commonwealth begins with some useful Kangaroo issues, followed by a large section of George V stamps.
 There is a collection of the ½d value, suitably broken up into electro studies, 1d red shades, and 2d orange and 2d red plate varieties, including the 2d red ‘21’ variety mint.
 The later period includes a good range of Presentation and Collector’s Sets.